 Where do I file a report?

 Only file a lost property report through SEA Airport's Lost and Found Office.
 The report will ask for contact information, the approximate location/date in which you lost the item and a description of what you lost.
-Remember, there is no cost associated with filing a file a Lost Property Report.
-Never pay any third party to file a Lost Property report.

 I left my item(s) on my flight, who should I contact?